 Compound Semiconductor Electron Devices and Related Technologies

 This session covers all aspects of advanced electron device and IC technologies based on compound semiconductors, including III-V, III-N, SiC, oxide semiconductors and other materials.
 Papers are solicited in the following areas: (1) FETs, HFETs, HEMTs, HBTs, and other novel device structures; (2) high-voltage or high-temperature electron devices; (3) Discrete devices and ICs for microwave and millimeter-wave applications; (4) high-speed digital ICs; (5) advanced sensor devices; (6) transparent thin film transistors; (7) theory and physics of electron devices; (8) processing and characterization techniques for devices and ICs; (9) stability and reliability issues; and (10) novel applications utilizing compound semiconductor devices and circuits.
+In order to strengthen the importance of the power devices in compound semiconductor area, one or more sessions will be jointly organized with Area 14.
 Contributions related to other interesting topics are also welcome.

 Photonic Devices and Optoelectronic Integration